JuliaAstro/Spectra.jl/docs/src/index.md

 ## Quick Start

-Here is a quick demo of some of our features
+Here is a quick demo of some of our features.

+### Spectrum construction

 ```jldoctest guide
 julia> using Spectra, FITSIO, Unitful, UnitfulAstro, Plots